Ponraj-dev/Online-Library/README.md

 # Online-Library
 The library management system allows users to register, log in separately from librarians, and  browse all available eBooks and sections.
+Users can request to access eBooks, search by title or section, and edit their profiles.
+They can also view detailed eBook information.
+Librarians can approve or revoke access requests, and manage eBooks and sections by adding, updating, or deleting them.
+The app includes a dashboard for librarians to view statistics, track active users, and see various graphs
 # Technologies used
 1. Flask: Handles routing and request management.
 2. Vue.js: Frontend development with CLI.